LukePappa/Ourism/text.md

+Being transcends, grounds, and is everything.
+Conscious union with it constitutes true fulfillment.

-God is the transcendent ground of existence.
-Conscious union with Him constitutes true fulfillment.
+God is the divine ground of existence.
+Union with Him constitutes true fulfillment.